-The Financial Statements have been prepared using the accounting policies specified below and in accordance with IFRS that are in effect at the end of the reporting period or which have been adopted early.
+The Financial Statements have been prepared using the accounting policies specified below and in accordance with UK-adopted International Accounting Standards and with the requirements of the Companies Act 2006 as applicable to companies reporting under those standards.
+On 31 December 2020, IFRS as adopted by the European Union at that date was brought into the UK law and became UK-adopted International Accounting Standards, with future changes being subject to endorsement by the UK Endorsement Board.
+The Company transitioned to UK-adopted international accounting standards in its Financial Statements on 1 January 2021.
+There was no impact or changes in accounting from the transition.
 The Financial Statements have been prepared on a going concern basis under the historical cost convention except for the measurement at fair value of investments held at fair value through profit or loss.
-The going concern statement can be found on pages 31 and 32.
-The Company's activities, together with the material risk factors likely to affect its future development and performance, as well as the Board of Directors' "Viability Statement" are set out in the Strategic Report on page 26.
+The going concern statement can be found on pages 29 and 30.
+The Company's activities, together with the material risk factors likely to affect its future development and performance, as well as the Board of Directors' "Viability Statement" are set out in the Strategic Report on page 25.
 The Board have fully considered the impact of the Covid-19 pandemic in making this assessment.